 10. The Dragon dreams of creating his lair.
 In this dream, a Dragon can actually enlarge his lair on a mountainside, forest, or town.
-The area affected can be enlarged or built, can have water and pools created or even traps, and special areas made.
+The area affected can be enlarged or built, can have water and pools larged or built, can have water and pools created or even traps, and special areas made.
 No living guards or pets may be created, however.